radiosilence/subdown-kafka/README.md

 https://github.com/radiosilence/subdown

+## Skills

+- HTTP API making
+- JSON parsing
+- Posting to Kafka
+- Consuming from Kafka
+- File system modification
+- Redis

 ## Architecture

-### HTTP API
+### HTTP API (Ratpack)

 #### Endpoints

-- GET /status - reports current jobs, status, what it's doing, etc.
+- GET /status - Queries redis to show statuses of last whatever jobs and returns JSON
 - POST /spider - takes HTTP body `{ subreddit: string, maxPages: number }`
   When this API is hit, it sends a message to the `spider` topic with format:
   { subreddit, maxPages, paginationToken (null in this case)}